cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 In the example above, `self` is a special parameter.
 When a parameter with name `self` is used, the implemented functions are also [attached to the instances of the type as methods](ch04-03-method-syntax.md#defining-methods).
 Here's an illustration,

-When `ShapeGeometry` trait is implemented,
-Function `area` from `ShapeGeometry` trait can be called in two ways,
+When the `ShapeGeometry` trait is implemented, the function `area` from the `ShapeGeometry` trait can be called in two ways:

 ```rust
 let rect = Rectangle { ... }; // Rectangle instantiation